Salesforce Sales Cloud Integration to Sync Audience

 The following Salesforce editions with enabled API access are supported: Enterprise Edition,

 A quick step-by-step guide to integration:

-- Navigate to the Apps module (it shows all the products and services you have on the web interface) and select Salesforce.
-On the Salesforce integration page, click ADD INTEGRATION
+- Navigate to the Apps module (it shows all the products and services you have on the web interface), click Integrations > Salesforce.

 - Authorize the Infobip app in Salesforce.
 The ADD INTEGRATION button will redirect you to the Salesforce website where you will be asked to authorize the Infobip app.
 When authorizing our app, you are granting access to Infobip for the purpose of data transfer between your Salesforce account and your Infobip account.
 After authorization, you will be redirected to the Infobip web interface.